Challenges to the Prevention of Money Laundering Act

 Vijay Madanlal Choudhary v Union of India

-The Supreme Court will define the nature and limits of the powers of the Directorate of Enforcement under the Prevention of Money Laundering Act, 2002.
+The Supreme Court upheld the wide investigative powers of the Directorate of Enforcement and the restrictive bail conditions under the Prevention of Money Laundering Act, 2002.

 Petitioner: Vijay Madanlal Choudhary

 Is it necessary to obtain a magistrate’s permission before making arrests under the PMLA?

 Do the rules of investigation applicable to police agencies under the Criminal Procedure Code 1973 apply to the enforcement directorate under the PMLA?

 Is the 2018 amendment to the bail conditions under the PMLA constitutional?
 Does it undermine the judgment in Nikesh Tarachand (2017)?

 Does the Nikesh Tarachand judgment lay down the correct proposition of law on bail conditions?

 Are the accused person’s fundamental rights violated by the burden of proof placed on them by PMLA?